HaripriyaGnanasekaran/StockBrain/CONTRIBUTING.md

 ##  3. <a name='Moduledefinitions'></a>Module definitions

-1. Module names should be short and all lower case.
-To avoid confusion with existing python modules we make our modules as verbs (since they perfom a action). eg. ``` reader, writer, downloader, cleaner,  plotter, printer, solver, modeller, executer.```
+1. Module names should start with Upper case letter and continue with lower case letters.
+To avoid confusion with existing python modules we make our modules as verbs (since they perfom a action). eg. ``` Reader, Writer, Downloader, Cleaner,  Plotter, Printer, Solver, Modeller, Executer, Validator, Predictor.```

-3. Try to avoid module names with more than one word.
-If necessary used "```_```". eg. ```place_holder, data_cleaner, array_sorter.```
-2. PEP places a naming format for classes as ClassName
+Take a look at the existing ```src/python/*.py``` to get an idea about naming classes and functions (methods).
+Classes are usually named using FirstnameLastname convention.
+Methods/functions are named completely in smaller cases with ```_``` connecting two or more words.